AFLplusplus/AFLplusplus/instrumentation/README.instrim.md

 ## Introduction

+InsTrim is the work of Chin-Chia Hsu, Che-Yu Wu, Hsu-Chun Hsiao and Shih-Kun Huang.

-InsTrim uses CFG and markers to instrument just what is necessary in the binary in llvm_mode.
-It is about 10-15% faster without disadvantages.
+It uses a CFG (call flow graph) and markers to instrument just what is necessary in the binary (ie less than llvm_mode).
+As a result the binary is about 10-15% faster compared to normal llvm_mode without disadvantages.
-It requires at least llvm version 3.8.0.
+It requires at least llvm version 3.8.0 to build.

 ## Usage